Group tour Bolivia, Santa Cruz, Che guevara,Tarrabuco, Sucre, Potosi, Uyuni, La Paz, Coppacabana, Coroyco

 Start of our next adventure.
 This is opcional excursion.
 People who dont like the mountain bike, go by local bus to Coroyco.

 The World´s Most Dangerous Road; the car takes you from La Paz to La Cumbre at an altitude of 4,700 m.
 Here you will start downhill biking, on a good quality mountain bike, over The World´s Most Dangerous Road to Yolosa.
 You descend more than 3,600 m. in 64 km!
 There are only a few small uphills and a couple of flat bits.

 The road changes from wide pavement to narrow and rocky.
 You bike from the cold and dry Altiplano landscape into the tropical Yungas where it is warm and humid.

 By the time you arrive at the bottom in Yolosa you will be tired and hot.
 Just below the village there´s the place where you will get a late lunch and where you can spend a couple of hours relaxing by the pool.
-You will have your transportation to Coroyco where we wil have a hotel with wimming pool.
+You will have your transportation to Coroyco where we wil have a charming hotel.